 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+During this year, in the wake of the easing of COVID-19 pandemic restrictions, the Company has been able to complete its exploration program as well as connecting with its investors and shareholders via attending various conferences.

-With the closing of the strategic investment by Newmont in December 2021 and February 28, 2022 bought deal financing, the Company anticipates having sufficient cash to meet all of its corporate obligations through to the end of 2022.
+With the closing of the strategic investment by Newmont in December 2021, February 28, 2022 bought deal financing and November 21, 2022 non-brokered private placement, the Company anticipates having sufficient cash to meet all of its corporate obligations through to the end of 2022.
 The Company continues to review its mineral property commitments as well as its working capital position on an ongoing basis.
 While management does not believe that the abandonment of any of the Company's mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.